All projects have stakeholders.

 The PMBOK specifies the use of a stakeholder engagement assessment matrix, which tracks each stakeholder as they are move towards buy-in.
 The stakeholder engagement assessment matrix shows where the stakeholder currently is (C) versus their desired location (D).

-The most difficult stakeholders, the ones which take the most of the project managers time, are those that have to move from “Resistant” to “Neutral.”
+The most difficult stakeholders, who take up most of the project managers time, are those that have to move from “Resistant” to “Neutral.”
 This is a common occurrence.
 They usually require a strong engagement plan and good execution of the plan.

 Project control is the actions which are undertaken by the project management team to keep the project on time and budget.
-But it is not limited to time and budget.
+But it is not limited to these two.
 Stakeholder control is a subset of project control and refers to those actions that ensure the stakeholder engagement plan is being carried out.

 At the designated project control points, when earned value analysis is performed and progress reporting occurs, stakeholder control involves the following actions: